 I later found out that he had a girlfriend at the time.
-That explained his hot and cold behavior towards me; there was times when he would seem happy to see me and would look deeply into my eyes of interest, and I would feel special and selected, like he was also feeling it; then there would be times he would not look my way and pass me by, walking through me, like I was part of the decor.
+That explained his hot and cold behavior towards me.
+There were times when he would seem genuinely happy to see me, and I would feel special and selected.
+Then there would be times he would not look my way and pass me by like I was part of the decor.

-What remained was an acquaintance with mutual friends I rarely if ever talked to.
-And as time went by, our physical bond did not hold and life just kept moving on.
+What remained was an acquaintance with mutual friends that I rarely if ever talked to.
+And as time went by, our physical bond did not hold and life kept moving forward.
+Drifting further and further apart.

 I never asked for a romantic relationship.
 Despite the attraction I felt being out of this world, the love I felt could easily be described as one a mother feels for her son.
-I wanted him to succeed in his life, being able to express his talents, and if I couldn’t be in the picture, I would take a step back out of the enormous love I have for him.
+I wanted him to succeed in his life, being able to express his talents.
+If I couldn’t be in the picture, I would take a step back out of the enormous love I have for him.

 Out of love, I let him go.

 All I really asked for was to get to know him better, find out what it was I was feeling for this stranger.
 Friendship could have been enough for me.

 I won’t lie, it feels strange to love someone you don’t know, even more, to still be thinking about that person eight years later.
 But in other dimensions, it’s like we’ve met before.
 He seems familiar.
 Like we’ve crossed paths a long time ago.
 Not in this lifetime, no. We have loved before, intensely.